PhD (Forensic Medicine & Pathology) MPsych (Couns) MPsych (Research) BA AppPsych (Hons) FAPS

 Senior Psychologist & Couples Therapist

-Senior Psychologist, Debbie Collaros, is highly successful at helping familial, couple, sibling and collegial relationships thrive.
+Senior Psychologist, Dr Debbie Collaros, is highly successful at helping familial, couple, sibling and collegial relationships thrive.
 Hailing from South Africa, her considerable experience includes the impact of trauma, affairs, mood disorders and family of origin on relationships.
 She is also renowned for effectively diagnosing and working with adult ADHD—an accomplishment that has garnered the respect of colleagues in the same field of treatment.

 Approachable, genuine and humorous, Debbie effortlessly forms a comfortable, therapeutic relationship with clients of diverse ages and cultures.
 She is primarily committed to helping you restore a healthy sense of self, and to develop—or improve—beneficial relationships built on clear, strong boundaries.
 Under her guidance, you will gain powerful insights into becoming emotionally independent, stable and content.